methodphoto/mincc/data/2018/2018-kingstonian.md

 Played at {gameLocation} on {gameDate}

-The Min won the toss and inserted Kingstonians who made 171 all out in 32 overs  The Min scored 172-4 in 34.2 overs
+The Min won the toss and inserted Kingstonian who made 171 all out in 32 overs  The Min scored 172-4 in 34.2 overs

-## Kingstonians Innings
+## Kingstonian Innings

 | Batsman | Dismissal | | Runs |
 |:---|:---|---|---:|